aerobounce/Swift-Next/README.md

 ## References

-> If you are to create a syntax definition file for the first time without deep regex background like me, those are everything you need.
+> If you are to create a syntax definition file for the first time without deep regex background like me, here's everything you need.

 **Sublime Text**